The Best Content Delivery Network Services

 Wait times vs DNS response times

 To achieve a lightning-fast speed, you need fast wait times and fast DNS response times.
-However, some CDN providers have complex DNS setup due to questionable practices and fast-growing networks.
+However, some CDN providers have complex DNS setups due to questionable practices and fast-growing networks.
 It can significantly slow down DNS response times.
 Always make sure that CDN can serve your content faster than your original server, or so-called Origin.

 Delivery speed of small files and larger payload